cabrerahector/wordpress-popular-posts/readme.txt

 1. The WordPress Popular Posts block.
 2. The WordPress Popular Posts block on theme's sidebar.
+3. The WordPress Popular Posts widget for Elementor.
-3. Dashboard widget.
+4. Dashboard widget.
-4. Statistics panel.
+5. Statistics panel.

 == Changelog ==